outdreamer/build-a-cure-1/docs/problem.md

       - minimum information

         - given different information, you can use different methods: some methods are immune to information but most require a clear minimum
+        - vertices

           - in a system (set of rules & objects) the minimum information can be found with the system vertices

           - these vertices can be:
-            - core functions/variables
+            - core/important/generative functions/variables
+            - similar to moments of a distribution or divergence points in a voronoi diagram
             - the intersections between core functions/variables that either reduce the set of possible functions/variables to the actual set or generate them

         - with a line in a space, you have this information: